ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1. Set up a user account with minimal permissions for the EDM Upload Agent.
 (See [Add users to Office 365](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide).)
 The user account you create should have:

-    - Read access to the data file (.csv or .tsv created in Part 1)
+    - Read access to the data file (this is the .csv or .tsv you created in Part 1)
     - Write access to the location you'll use for storing hashed data
     - Write access to Microsoft Azure Service for Azure Blob storage